The Dylan – Boutique hotel in the heart of the canal ring, with superb dining.

 The Dylan – Local Transport

 - Walking: Busy Leidseplein square, surrounded by restaurants, bars, and clubs, is a 10-minute stroll, as are the Anne Frank House, the Royal Palace, and the Red Light District.
-The 3 main art museums are around 15 minutes’ walk away; the Medieval Centre is just 2 minutes on foot.
+The 3 main art museums are around 15 minutes’ walk away; the Medieval Center is just 2 minutes on foot.

 - Tram: The nearest tram off Spui square, a 6-minute walk, offers quick and easy connections to the Centraal Station and the Museum Quarter.